Density measurement in liquids

 Modern density measuring devices have made significant technological advances, leading to higher precision, efficiency, and versatility.

-Today's devices, however, include advanced technologies such as ultrasonic sensors that measure the speed of sound in a material, or digital pycnometers that calculate volume and mass with the highest accuracy.
+Today's devices, however, contain advanced technologies such as ultrasonic sensors that measure the speed of sound in a material, or digital pycnometers that calculate volume and mass with the highest accuracy.
 These devices are capable of performing automated, fast, and highly precise measurements, even under fluctuating environmental conditions.

 Comparison to other measurement methods